Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 • Determine Your Law School Application Deadline: It’s best to take the LSAT well before the deadline for your law school’s application materials.
 For example, if you need to apply by the fall semester, opt for the dates in spring and summer, at the latest.
 The goal is to make sure your score from the LSAT is readily available in time for you to submit law school applications, which is commonly during the fall semester, but varies by school.

 • Give Yourself Time to Prepare: Timing is everything, especially when wondering “when can you take the LSAT?”.
-However, if you’re not prepared, don’t rush the experience.
+However, if you’re not prepared, don’t rush it.
 Spend plenty of time reviewing the content, taking practice tests and working with tutors who can help you with test-taking skills and the required content you should know.
+To take the guesswork out of this timeline, Blueprint LSAT offers an adaptive study planner that syncs with your chosen test date, ensuring you peak exactly when your target administration arrives.

 • Know Your After-College Plans: For some students, they choose to take the LSAT while they are still in college right before they receive an undergraduate degree.
 However, if you plan to take a year or two off to work or prepare your application materials for law school, you may want to give yourself more time.
 If you do plan to take the LSAT while in college and then take a year or two off, know that your scores are good for five years.